Writing Center Policies and Procedures

 - Workshop verification is at the discretion of the instructor.

-Some workshops are ineligible for workshop verification forms.
-See workshop calendar for clarification.
+- Some workshops are ineligible for workshop verification forms.
+See workshop calendar for details.

 Unauthorized Use of the Writing Center and Student Behavior